jdoleary/Spellmasons/docs/TasksCurrent.md

 - implement jakes UI icons
 ## To fix from Brad playtest
-- Don't play turn end sound fx if you've already ended yoru turn
 - bug: he got "invalid target" when trying to cast on the top of a wall but he was using "expand" so it shoul've been valid cause there were targets in the radius
 - brad has two poisons on his spellbar
-- when portals spawned on us both we didn't get the spell pickup
 ## Tasks
 - Improve out of range targeting: if any part of a unit is in range, then targeting it must be allowed
 ## Low hanging fruit